Physical Media

 Unlike it’s Japanese equivalent, the cover featured an image of a futuristic-looking typewriter, which can also been on the game’s load and save screen.

-In addition to several screenshots, the back cover featured some bad translation, something the game itself is known for.
+In addition to several screenshots, the back cover featured some pretty terrible wording.
 The disc artwork also differs from the Japanese release.

 OverBlood 2 - Japan